Binge Eating Disorder In Men

 Before I had tried this, I was probably on 2700-2800 calories a day when my maintenance level is probably closer to 2300-2400.
 When I started intermittent fasting, I was feeling pretty full on 1500-1600 calories.

-I was also mindful of not wanting to go too low on calories so I would stick to what I was doing and allow myself something for dessert, around 400-500 calories to being myself up to 2,000.
+I was also mindful of not wanting to go too low on calories so I would stick to what I was doing and allow myself something for dessert, around 400-500 calories to bring myself up to 2,000.

 That dessert habit did get conditioned into me though and I still haven’t shaken that habit yet.